harness/developer-hub/docs/frequently-asked-questions/harness-delegate-faqs.md

 #### What Kubernetes namespace does the delegate use?

-By default, the Harness delegate deploys to all namespaces in a target Kubernetes cluster.
+By default, the Harness Delegate deploys to all namespaces in a target Kubernetes cluster.

 The delegate resides in a namespace in the target cluster with a service account attached to it.
 The service account uses a **ClusterRole** for permission to deploy to all namespaces in the cluster.